Identify bacterial cell surface sugars

-An in vivo (in animals) study is then conducted typically in mice.
-The mice are given either a fake vaccine or a real vaccine and. then infected with the target bacteria.
+An in vivo (in animals) study is then conducted, typically in mice or rabbits.
+The anmals are given either a fake vaccine or a real vaccine and then infected with the target bacteria.

-Scientists assess the difference between the mice which received the real vaccinated and the other group to understand the safety and efficacy of the new vaccine.
+Scientists assess the difference between the group which received the real vaccine and the other group to understand the safety and efficacy of the new vaccine.

 Basel Area Vaxxilon AG Christoph Merian-Ring 11, 4153 Reinach, Switzerland

 Berlin Area (Adlershof) Vaxxilon Deutschland GmbH Magnusstraße 11, 12489 Berlin, Germany